silaspe/maths/docs/rand.md

 $$ \text{Act } 1 \text{ Scene } 1 $$

-Actors: me and my sister are the parents, the two 6-year-olds are the kids.
+Actors: me and my sister as the parents, the two 6-year-olds as the kids.

-6-year-old #1: "When do we have to go to school?
+6-year-old #1: "Whydo we have to go to school?
 Last time we went to school we had to fight a bear!"

 6-year-old #2: "Plus, it's so windy outside that the wind will pick us up!"

 My sister: "Oh, stop it you!
 You can stop going to school when you turn $18$ or dinosaurs fly!"

-My friend (male): *Throws a dinosaur plush across the backyard*
+My friend (male): * Throws a dinosaur plush across the backyard *

 Me: "Ignore that."